 How to Keep Rats & Mice Out This Fall

 Here in Northern California, rodents are one of the most common pest problems.
 They are even more common in the fall months.
 This is because rats and mice are drawn indoors when the temperature dips.
 They begin to seek out food, warmth, and shelter, all of which are easily found right inside your home.
 Rats and mice inside can be bad news, which is why it’s crucial to learn how to prevent them.
-The team at The Hitmen Termite & Pest Control knows how important it is to keep your family safe from rodents.
+The team at Western Exterminator, formerly Hitmen knows how important it is to keep your family safe from rodents.
 We also know you want to feel comfortable in your home and enjoy the fall season without worrying about rats or mice!
 Keep reading for our expert information on how to keep rats & mice out this fall and all year long.

 How Do Rats and Mice Get Indoors?